 One last small tip- sometimes when playing with text backgrounds, text, and “Bring to Front”, you accidentally end up hiding your text behind the background- and the only way to bring the text back to the front is by moving the background out of the way first so that you can see you text, and then right-clicking on the text, and selecting “Bring to Front”.

 I hope today's tips have you inspired you to give Free Digital Scrapbooking with PicMonkey a try!
-Next week I will wrap up this series with a printable document that outlines all of the steps that I have described in the last month- so you'll have everything you need in one handy reference sheet to get started!
+In the last post in this series I will share a printable document that outlines all of the steps that I use to create digital scrapbooks- so you'll have everything you need in one handy reference sheet to get started!